tylerjmorg/copyright-updater/README.md

 By Tyler Morgan.

 ## Overview
-I've had a hard time finding a simple way to update copyright footers for my webpages.
-All of the solutions either collect data from the user and/or doesn't provide the copyright types I need.
+I've had a hard time finding a simple way to update copyright footers for my web pages.
+All of the solutions either collect data from the user and/or don't provide the copyright types I need.
 So I made my own that suits my needs.
 Maybe someone has created something similar, but it was not easy enough for me to find.
 So I'll contribute more code I guess!
 ## Goals
 * Create a lightweight JavaScript file.
 * Create both static and dynamic years and year ranges.
 * Reduce reliance on `id` attributes.
-* Reduce data collection when retrieving the year for users.
+* Reduce data collection when retrieving the current year for users.
 * Minimal updating of the file (one string change per year).
-* Simple syntax setting up copyright years.
+* Simple syntax when setting up copyright years.

 ## Year Types